splunk/observability-workshop/docs/module6/sockshop.md

 ![µAPM Monitoring](../images/module6/m2-monitoring.png)

-Explore the User Interface: Review an automatically generated Service Dashboard.
+### Explore the User Interface

+Review an automatically generated Service Dashboard.
 How do you correlate Service performance with Infrastructure?

 ![µAPM Service Dashboard](../images/module6/m2-service.png)

-Troubleshoot a service.
+### Troubleshoot a service

 Let's stress the sock shop a bit.
-Increase the amount of clients running for the load test to something ludicrous (1000+ seems to do the trick).
+Increase the amount of clients running for the load test to something ludicrous (setting `-c 1000` in the above command seems to do the trick).
 What happens with the services?
 Troubleshoot a service with a higher error rate.
 Also review the service dependencies.

 ![µAPM Service Dashboard](../images/module6/m2-troubleshoot.png)